bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-16-newsletter.md

     Gould [has since revised][gould spj2] the proposal in an attempt to address Gibson's concern about the encryption key.

-    We expect to see continued discussion about the protocol.
+    We expect to see continued discussion about the protocol. {% assign timestamp="14:28" %}

 ## Field Report: Implementing MuSig2

-{% include articles/bitgo-musig2.md extrah="#" %}
+{% include articles/bitgo-musig2.md extrah="#" %} {% assign timestamp="33:10" %}

 ## Releases and release candidates